dulunar/ChimeraMiner/README.md

 bwa index -a bwtsw hsa.fa &>> bwa-index.log
 samtools faidx hsa.fa &>> samtool-index.log
 ```

+In here, please make sure the name of your chromosomes is like "chr1 chr2 chr3 ... chrX chrY chrMT", Thanks.

 ## Perl Modules Preparation
 In this pipeline, we need some Perl Modules, we should install these modules before run it.
 1. Getopt::Long